-- Q68: As an insurer/takaful operator (registered person), can I charge service tax on an annual life premium spanning the appointed date (implementation of GST) before and up to the date before the appointed date and no further taxes is imposed on the premium for the period of cover from the appointed date to the end of the annual cover? - A69: Yes, you may do so as the provision of life insurance is an exempt supply and not subject to GST.
-However, if you have charged your policy holder service tax on the annual premium for the period before and after the appointed date, then you are required to account for the full sum of service tax when you receive payment from your policyholder.
+- Q67: As a registered insurer/takaful operator, can I charge service tax on an annual life premium spanning the implementation of GST before and up to the date before 1 April 2015 and no further taxes is imposed on the premium for the period of cover from 1 April 2015 to the end of the annual cover? - A67: Yes, you may do so as the provision of life insurance is an exempt supply and not subject to GST.
+However, if you have charged your policy holder service tax on the annual premium for the period before and after 1 April 2015, then you are required to account for the full sum of service tax when you receive payment from your policyholder.